 Weak nails come in a few different forms.
 “Your nails can be thin and soft or hard and brittle,” says Essie global lead educator and manicurist Rita Remark.
 “For nails, strength is defined by an ability to withstand pressure without folding over or breaking.”
 She explains that strong nails are defined by their density, not their thickness.

-While your weak nails may simply be the result of genetics, that's not always the case.
-“Weak nails can be the result of surface damage, like improper application or removal of gels and acrylics, age, poor health or strong medication,” she explains.
+Weak nails can sometimes be a result of genetics, but that's not always the case, says Remark.
+“Weak nails can be the result of surface damage, like improper application or removal of gels and acrylics, age, poor health or strong medication.”
 That said, if your nails are typically sturdy, but weaken once they reach a certain length, the problem may actually be your nail bed, not the nail itself.
 “Some nail beds aren’t long enough to withstand extra length.
 You can have very strong and healthy nails, but short nail beds that prevent them from being able to grow long.”

 Tip #1: File Your Nails Properly

 Depending on the strength of your nail, keeping them short is likely your best bet.
 We also recommend filing your nails in one direction rather than quick, back-and-forth motions.
 If you opt to let your nails grow longer, Remark recommends mimicking the natural shape of your cuticle when filing the tip of your nails.
 “This keeps the nail balanced, so the pressure and weight is evenly distributed across the surface of the nail and it’s less likely to chip or break.”

 Letting your nails breathe from acrylics or gels can prevent dehydration, but giving your nails a break won’t strengthen them if you don’t use a treatment at the same time.
 We recommend the Essie Hard to Resist Advanced Nail Strengthener, a clear strengthening treatment that offers nourishment and shine to your natural nails.
 The formula promises visibly healthier nails in just three days.